Read Mapping Near Non-Volatile Memory: Evaluation Setup

 The proof-of-concept \arch\ implementation uses Phase Change Memory (PCM) as the resistive memory technology for TCAM arrays, which features a relatively high $R_{high}$ to $R_{low}$ ratio: 11.5 on average~\cite{ibmpcm2015}.
 A higher $R_{high}$ to $R_{low}$ ratio eases sensing (i.e., distinguishing between matches and mismatches as explained in Section~\ref{sec:similar}), therefore, enables arrays with longer rows. \arch's TCAM arrays are similar to the most energy-efficient design from Guo et al.~\cite{ipekTCAM}, which corresponds to a 1K$\times$1Kbit configuration.

 We synthesize logic circuits by Synopsys Design Compiler vH2013.12 using the FreePDK45 library~\cite{pdk45}.
-Then, to match the technology of our baseline for comparison (Section~\ref{sec:base}), we scale the outcome from 45nm to 28nm using ITRS projections~\cite{itrs}.
-A single search operation takes 2ns to complete, while consuming 1nJ of energy.
-Area of each 2Gbit (1Gbit, 512Mbit) TCAM chip is nearly 27.8mm$^2$ (13.9mm$^2$, 7.0mm$^2$).
-A single DIMM of \arch\ employing 2Gbit chips (1Gbit, 512Mbit) consumes 7.1W (10.7W, 15.2W) of power on average.
+To match the technology of our baselines for comparison (Section~\ref{sec:base}), we scale the outcome from 45nm to 28nm using ITRS projections~\cite{itrs}. \arch's logic operates at 1GHz.
+A single search operation takes 1ns to complete, while consuming 0.1nJ of energy.
+For TCAM array area estimates, we scale numbers from ~\cite{ipekTCAM} to 28nm.
 We use ORION2.0~\cite{orion} to model the network.
-Intra-DIMM H-tree network operates at 750MHz, while each hop (1 router + link) consumes 0.045W. \vshrink{0.2}
+Intra-DIMM H-tree network operates at 1GHz, while each hop (1 router + link) consumes 3.83mW.